-We currently use cheap storage boxes from B&Q. These quickly become unorganised as soon as you’re at camp and as some people have commented on my YouTube channel, I “pay too much attention to detail” and they’re not wrong 😂.
+We currently use cheap storage boxes from B&Q. These quickly become unorganised at camp and as some people have commented on my YouTube channel, I “pay too much attention to detail“… how rude, but they’re not wrong 😂.

-The bigger items aren’t the problem, it’s the smaller items that need a dedicated home and to be at hands reach.
-There’s many good quality storage bins and drawer systems for the more serious overland build but that is overkill for our needs.
+There are many good quality storage bins and drawer systems for the more serious overland build but that is overkill for us.

-To reiterate the goal for our dream Jimny camper set up… we do not want any mods that would mean the Jimny is transformed from its main purpose as our daily driver.
-We certainly don’t want to be driving around each day in an overland style vehicle.
-Neither do we want it loaded down with permanently fixed equipment, drawer systems, etc.
+To reiterate the goal of our dream Jimny camper set up… we do not want any mods that would mean the Jimny is transformed from its main purpose as our daily driver.
+We don’t want to be driving around each day in an overland style vehicle.
+Neither do we want it loaded down with permanently fixed equipment, drawer systems, slide out kitchens, etc.

-Space comes at a premium in the Jimny and one area that stands out as a possible option to store small items at hands reach is the inside of the tailgate door.
+Space comes at a premium in the Jimny however one possible solution for the storage of small items is the inside of the tailgate door.

-There seem to be 2 approaches people take for tailgates.
-Fold down tables and molle panels.
+There seem to be 2 approaches people take for tailgates in the off road and overland world.
+Fold down tables and molle panels, or a combination of both.

 Adrian at ROAM has one of the nicest rear table set ups I’ve seen.
 You can just see it in the distance here.
 Unfortunately I can’t find any close up shots.

-EssexJimny has an awesome molle set up on his Jimny that would tick a lot of boxes for us in regards to accessible storage for small items.
+EssexJimny has an awesome molle set up on his Jimny that ticks a lot of boxes for us.
 Nice touch with the bottle of vino mate! 🥳

 It would save me a lot of time to buy the molle set online.
-It’s a good deal for what you get too!
-However, the problem is I don’t want to put holes in the plastic trim and want to mount heavier items too, such as a camping axe.
-A rigid panel would serve our purposes better, avoiding any potential sag (and if there’s any rattles it’ll drive me nuts!).
+It’s a good deal for what you get.
+However, the problem is I don’t want to put holes in the plastic trim (so I can return the Jimny to stock if I decide to sell it) and want to mount heavier items too, such as a camping axe.
+A rigid panel would serve our purposes better, avoiding any potential sag and if there’s any rattles it’ll drive me nuts!

 The storage pouches and fixings need to be removable for the occasions where one, or both of us sleep in the Jimny.
 We don’t want to roll over in our sleep and chop our heads off on a camping axe 😉.
-This mod needs to retain the 182cm length to allow enough head room to sleep in when the need arises.
+This mod needs to retain the 180cm flat lay length to allow enough head room to sleep in the Jimny when the need arises.

 Design mock up

 I try to visualise things before I make them.
-Using as accurate measurements as possible.
+Using accurate measurements where possible.
 When it comes to buying the pouches I’ll work to the remaining space around my camping axe and bushcraft knife.
-I may or may not mount a fire extinguisher on the panel, time will tell.
+However, I may or may not mount these, time will tell.

-I have a thing keeping the Jimny as lightweight as possible.
+I want to keep the Jimny as lightweight as possible.
 As such I chose to use to use Black Aluminium Composite Sheet as the backing plate to mount the molle panel to.
 Some of the key features listed on their website included:

 Aluminium composite sheet has a polythene core sandwiched by a thin sheet of aluminium on either side.
 Available in a deep black with a matte finish on one side and a gloss finish on the other.